pedroamarall/rest-builder/networking/README.md

 		        route6 ff00::/8
 		```

+		The command ***nmcli*** also shows a lot of other information you can ignore.
+Ignore the irrelevant information.

 		If your ethernet cable is connected, then en* will show an IP.
 In my case, the IP is ***192.168.111.222***.

 		If your WiFi is connected, then wl* will show an IP.
 In my case, the IP is ***192.168.110.160***.